Supporting Students in Distress (Guide)

 If you become aware of a student death, off campus, which could be through information shared by another student, please contact ANU UniSafe and provide the student’s name, student number and any other information you have about the situation.
 ANU UniSafe will escalate the report to the Incident Coordinator under the Student Critical Incident Policy.

-You may become concerned about a student that has disengaged from their studies or who has failed to communicate with you.
+You may become concerned about a student who has disengaged from their studies or who has failed to communicate with you.

-Make contact with the student through communication channels available to you (such as email or phone) or through the College Student Administration Manager to let them know you are concerned about them and want to check on their wellbeing.
+Contact the student through communication channels available to you (such as email or phone) or through a senior College staff member to let them know you are concerned about them and want to check on their wellbeing.

 • Call the student using the number listed on the student system.

-• Check engagement with Wattle, classes, with supervisors or other academic engagement.
+• Check engagement with the LMS, classes, with supervisors or other academic engagement.

 • If the student lives on campus, check with their Residential Management if they have seen/had contact from the student.